danhyrjak/export-appsettings-to-json/README.md

  3. change directory into the **exportAppSettingsToJson** and run the **tsc** command to generate index.js from the index.ts file.

- 4. finally, run **tfx extension create** to build a release zip of the extension ready for upload to the marketplace.
+ 4. change directory back to the root of the project and run **tfx extension create** to build a release zip of the extension ready for upload to the marketplace.